Feedback Refined Local-Global Network for Super-Resolution of Hyperspectral Imagery: PROPOSED METHOD

 \subsection{Network Architecture}

-As shown in Fig.~\ref{fig:figure2}, our proposed SSFN can be unfolded to $T$ iterations, where each iteration $t$ is ordered from 1 to $T$.
-Similar to \cite{li2019feedback}, in order to make the hidden state in SSFN carry a notion of output, we tie the loss for every iteration.
-The detailed description of the loss function can be found in the next Loss Function part.
-The sub-network in each iteration $t$ consists of three parts: the Embedding Block (EB), the Spatial-Spectral Feedback Block (SSFB) and the Reconstruction Block (RB).
-The weights of each block are shared across time.
-The global residual skip connection at each iteration $t$ delivers an up-sampled image to bypass the sub-network.
-Therefore, the purpose of the sub-network at each iteration $t$ is to recover a residual image, while input a low-resolution hyperspectral image.
+As shown in Fig.~\ref{fig:figure2}, the FRLGN is unfolded to $T$ iterations, where the order of each iteration $t$ is from 1 to $T$.
+We link the losses of each iteration together so that the hidden state in FRLGN can contain the information of the high-resolution HSI.
+We describe the specific details of the loss function in the next Loss Function part.
+The sub-network in each iteration $t$ consists of three Blocks: the Embedding Block, the Local-Global Spectral Block and the Reconstruction Block.
+Each iteration shares the weights of each block.
+For each iteration $t$, we also design a global skip connection that transmits an up-sampled HSI to the final output.
+Therefore, each iteration $t$ of the sub-network is used to recover a residual image when a low-resolution HSI is input.